-- Tax refund —Even if the starting expense is generally more costly, qualifying tankless water heaters include a federal tax rebate of around $300.
+- Tax refund —Even if the initial cost is usually more costly, eligible tankless water heaters come with a federal tax rebate of around $300.

-- Limitless hot water—Tankless water heaters deliver hot water that never runs out.
+- Limitless hot water—Tankless water heaters deliver hot water that at no time stops.

-- Life Span—Tankless water heaters regularly outlast tank models by 5¬–10 years.
+- Life Cycle—Tankless water heaters regularly outlast tank models by 5¬–10 years.

-- Economical —Tankless water heaters only heat up the water you access.
-This can save you up to 20% on your water heating fees.
-They also occupy less area because they can be attached to walls, under cabinets or in closets.
+- Efficiency —Tankless water heaters only heat up the water you use.
+This can save you approximately 20% on your water heating fees.
+They also occupy less area since they can be attached to walls, under cabinets or in closets.

 - Avoid Water Destruction—When there’s no tank to burst apart, there’s no pipes.
-Even though a leak can take place with any equipment, tankless water heaters won’t flood or cause destruction the way 40 gallons of water will.
+Although a leak can take place with any equipment, tankless water heaters won’t burst or cause destruction the way 40 gallons of water will.

-- Better water—Tankless water heaters don’t gather water.
+- Cleaner water—Tankless water heaters don’t collect water.
 That way, you consistently have untainted water that’s not rusty or dirty.

 Rob's Albertan Service Experts is Here for Each One of Your Plumbing Needs

-Rob's Albertan Service Experts’s plumbing Experts can aid in repairing leaks, fitting low-flow fixtures and presenting energy-saving improvements.
+Rob's Albertan Service Experts’s plumbing Experts in Edmonton can aid in fixing leaks, fitting low-flow fixtures and presenting energy-saving improvements.

-If it isn’t practical to have a repair done, we can suggest a new water heater to meet your household needs and finances.
+If it isn’t practical to have a overhaul completed, we can recommend a brand new water heater to fulfill your household demands and finances.